redis-developer/vectorsets-face-similarity-demo/readme.md

 npm run dev
 ```

-### Redis Setup

-Ensure a local Redis instance is running (if started by docker-compose), or update the backend environment variable to point to your specific Redis instance.

-## 📊 Datasets
+## Database

-This project includes pre-processed datasets to get you started quickly.
-The large image files are stored using Git LFS to keep the repository size small.

-- **TMDB Dataset**: Contains over 10,000 actors' images and basic details.

-### Seed Data into Redis

-To populate the Redis database with the TMDB dataset, use a tool like **Redis Insight**.
+If you start with `docker-compose`, the database will automatically load the `database/redis-data/dump.rdb` file.
+Otherwise, follow these steps to load the data:

-Upload the `database/tmdb/output/tmdb.redis` file to your Redis database (e.g., `redis://localhost:6379`).
+1> Upload the `database/tmdb/output/tmdb.redis` and `database/celebrity-1000-embeddings/output/celebs.redis` files to your Redis database (e.g., `redis://localhost:6379`).

-You can use the **Bulk Actions -> Upload Data** feature in Redis Insight.
+2> You can use the Bulk Actions -> Upload Data feature in Redis Insight.

 ![Redis Insight Upload](./docs/images/redis-insight-upload.png)